Technigo/project-chatbot/README.md

 # Project Name

 This week the task was to build a chatbot.
 The focus was on practicing the JavaScript parts, but also to hook it up with the HTML.
-The Chatbot could be about whatever you wanted it to be.
+The Chatbot could be about whatever you wanted.

 ## The problem